Gangs and Youth Violence

 Additional vulnerabilities

-• chaotic home life where children are not a priority;
+• a chaotic home life where children are not a priority;

 • poor supervision from an early age;